NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 Clicks "[here](https://github.com/casper-astro/tutorials_devel/blob/workshop2019/README.md)" to see "[instruction on setting up an environment in which to run these tutorials](https://casper-toolflow.readthedocs.io/projects/tutorials/en/latest/#:~:text=instructions%20on%20setting%20up%20an%20environment%20in%20which%20to%20run%20these%20tutorials)" and is met with a 404 error:

-- Lovely!
-Why is this missing?
-This seems like an incredibly important thing to be missing.
+- This seems like an incredibly important thing.
 Where can I find it?

 **THE DOCUMENTATION ON HOW TO INSTALL / SETUP THE ENVIRONMENT TO ACTUALLY DO THE TUTORIALS IS MISSING**